-.
-Why this is so is almost never said, although some stories will have an organization of them.
-And yes, in early fairy tales, they are actually meant to be their ward's actual godmother.
+They sometimes are part of an agency or an organization.
+And yes, in early fairy tales, they were meant to be their ward's actual godmother.

 It's still often played straight too, it's just so useful that writers can't resist it, although they often disguise the fairy godmother as something else.

 Some stories might make this a Deus ex Machina.
 An occasional subversion is to make the Fairy Godmother evil, amoral, Literal-Minded, or just not particularly good with magic.

 A Sub-Trope of Our Fairies Are Different.
 Often associated with the Cinderella Plot.